angryelectron/xbmq-java/README.md

 Example: example/0013A200408DE1FE/discoveryRequest

 Message: response format.
-Supported formats are:  JSON, XML, CSV.
+Supported formats are:  JSON, JSONFULL, XML, CSV.
 JSON is the default and will be used if an invalid format is given.

 Publish a message to this topic to initiate the discovery process (ND) on the gateway.
-This is an "expensive" request as it will block the gateway for 15 seconds, delaying any other incoming requests.

 ### rootTopic/gw/discoveryResponse